demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

       FOREIGN KEY ("UserId") REFERENCES "Users"("Id")
 ```

-Then define a new type for representing the function persisting a new tweet.
+Then define a type for representing the function for persisting a new tweet.

 ```fsharp
 // FsTweet.Web/Tweet.fs